 So what causes oral cancer?
 Research has identified a number of factors that may contribute to the development of oral cancer.
 Those at an especially high risk of developing oral cancer are heavy drinkers and smokers older than 50.
 The human papillomavirus version 16, which is sexually transmitted, is related to the increasing incidence of mouth cancer in non-smoking patients.
 It is likely that there is a complex interaction of many external and internal factors that play a role in the development of oral cancer.

 Your mouth is one of your body’s most important early warning systems.
 Don’t ignore any suspicious lumps or sores that last more than two weeks.
 Should you discover something suspicious, make an appointment for a prompt examination.
 Early treatment may well be the key to complete recovery.
-If you have any of the symptoms above, please be sure to schedule an appointment with us today!
+If you have any Signs & Symptoms of Oral Cancer, please be sure to schedule an appointment with us today!